datavis2020/datavis2020.github.io/assignments.md

 __Descripion:__
 Analyze problems with a set of visualizations and propose improvements.

 1. Find __two__ different visualizations (on the internet, in newspapers, TV, etc.) like those in the tutorial.
 Different means, e.g., a line chart, a network, a map, etc.
+  * Explain who made the visualizations and in which context they were shown (Text book, Twitter, News, ...)
 2. For each visualization, describe __three__ faults and why they are problematic.
    * Give the fault a name
    * explain possible implications and misinterpretations.